 When it comes to being an interior decorator, there are many things that can go wrong on a project.
 Luckily, you’re likely trained in how to properly plan and design each room to make it the most livable you can.
-Still, there’s a few areas where every interior decorator can slip up.
+Still, there are a few areas where every interior decorator can slip up.

 Read on for the top 6 mistakes any interior decorator can make – even experienced professionals!